 Use by Members of the Public

-Access to the District's technology resources, including the internet, may be made available to members of the public, in accordance with administrative regulations.
+Access to the District's technology resources, including the internet, shall be made available to members of the public, in accordance with administrative regulations.
 Such use shall be permitted so long as the use:

-- Imposes no measurable cost on the District;
+- Imposes no tangible cost on the District; and